Safest Teeth Whiteners

 These complications don’t always occur in untreated strep throat, but they can be prevented by taking proper antibiotics.

-A healthcare provider will examine your throat and neck to get a better understanding of your condition.
+A healthcare provider will examine your throat and neck to understand your condition better.
 They’ll also ask you about your symptoms and medical history.

 This information may not be enough to determine the exact cause of pharyngitis.
-In many cases, a throat swab is used to rule out strep throat.
-Throat swabs can include a rapid strep test and/or a throat culture.
+A throat swab is often used to rule out strep throat.
+This can include a rapid strep test and/or a throat culture.

 For a bacterial infection such as strep throat, your healthcare provider will likely prescribe antibiotics to prevent complications and speed up recovery.
-It’s important that you take the entire course of antibiotics as prescribed.
+You must take the entire course of antibiotics as prescribed.

 For cases of non-infectious pharyngitis, treatment varies.
 Your healthcare provider may recommend reducing exposure to certain irritants, such as smoke.